rsimonfr/aws-well-architected-cli/README.md

 # well-architected-review

-This repo intends to publish some scripts related to Well Architected Reviews.

-war.py extracts in txt & xlsx files all the WAR that exists in the account and the specified region.
+This repo intends to publish some scripts related to Well Architected Reviews. war.py extracts in txt & xlsx files all the WAR that exists in the account and the specified region.
-It works when launched from AWS CloudShell &  on desktop with an AWS Cli already installed
+It works when launched from AWS CloudShell &  with an AWS Cli

-The script requires you use a profile which has access to Well Architected Tool Reviews at least in reading

-If you are using --s3bucket option it will require write access to target bucket
+The script requires you use a profile which has access to Well Architected Tool Reviews at least in reading If you are using --s3bucket option it will require write access to target bucket

 Before launching the script, insure you have very latest version of AWS Boto3 SDK & Python 3  & xlsxwriter: